schooldanlp6/neofetch-next/README.md

 ### Changelog
 #### 7.2.2
-No changes for the Script this version is actually specific to the rust version
+No changes for the Script this version is actually specific to the rust version, added asahi linux
 #### 7.2.1
 Finally added support for Intel Arc Graphics on iGPUs (intel core ultra series) and added dyni
 #### 7.2.0